Fagradalsfjall – The spectacular Iceland volcano

 4 June to 3 July 2021

 The main crater, which appeared on 13 April, is no longer an innocent baby.
-It turned into a massive bowl of roiling & boiling fire, spewing forth cascading waterfalls of lava like a fiery version of Dynjandi.
+It turned into a massive bowl of roiling & boiling fire, spewing forth cascading falls of lava like a fiery version of Dynjandi waterfall.
 It has grown over 200 metres tall and now rises above many of the surrounding hills in Geldingadalur.
-On 4 June, lava flowed over the ridge behind the viewing hill in front of the volcano and made it yet another island in the lava sea.
-A sudden flow from Geldingadalur tumbled down a third sliding slope into Nátthagi Valley on 13 June, cutting off Route A almost by its root.

-Twin craters buried in the Geldingadalur lava lake
+Twin craters buried in Geldingadalur lava lake

 Rest in peace beneath the lava, happy twin volcano of Geldingadalur.